pufengdu/IO8EMMOK/README.md

 Version 1.3

+# About running WFWG311

+Well, some more notes are needed here.
+Running WFWG311 should not need EMM.
+XMM only should be enough to let WFWG311 to start.
+WFWG311 has its own EMM, the 86mmgr.vxd.
+Therefore, it seems like that EMM386.EXE should not be a "must load first" component.
+However, this is not the case in MS-DOS 8.00.
+As I have stated as comments in the code, the XMM in IO.SYS always resides in HMA, which is different to all older versions.
+Even with the IO8EMMOK.SYS, it will not support loading WFWG311 directly using XMM, as IO8EMMOK.SYS does not consider loading WFWG311 system VMs.
+But...

+It will allow you to load WFWG311, if you have loaded EMM386.EXE before loading WFWG311.
+After loading EMM386.EXE, when WFWG311 is initializing, it imports global memroy map from EMM rather than XMM.
+See the below screenshot for WFWG311 running on MS-DOS 8.00.

+![Enhanced Windows 3.xx](https://github.com/pufengdu/IO8EMMOK/blob/1.3/screenshot.png?raw=true)

-It will allow your to do this.
-Do NOT waste your time trying to use QEMM386 / 386MAX to get similar things done.
+Note: Do NOT waste your time trying to use QEMM386 / 386MAX to get similar things done.
 They do not work in MS-DOS 8.0.

-![Enhanced Windows 3.xx](https://github.com/pufengdu/IO8EMMOK/blob/1.3/screenshot.png?raw=true)

 # Condition